Shih Tzu Puppies: Adorable Pictures And Facts - Dogtime

 The Shih Tzu has a luxurious double coat that consists of a rougher outer coat and a soft inner coat.
 Your Shih Tzu puppy will have one soft, manageable coat until around the age of seven months when the second one will start to grow in.
 Grooming won’t be too difficult in the early stages, but prepare for regular grooming once your Shih Tzu puppy grows up.

 Shih Tzu puppies are easily one of the most cordial types of pups out there.
 Shih Tzus generally get along with their human’s human friends, children, and other dogs and cats.
 If you have a larger animal in the house already or rambunctious kids, be sure to monitor them while they play with your Shih Tzu puppy.
 Shih Tzu puppies can be as small as 2.5 pounds at eight weeks, so they are incredibly delicate.
-Fortunately, Shih Tzu puppies grow quickly and can reach his adult size of 10-16 pounds as early as seven months.
+Fortunately, Shih Tzu puppies grow quickly and can reach their adult size of 10-16 pounds as early as seven months.

-One of the most lovable parts of a Shih Tzu puppy is her cute smushed face.
-This face shape has the ability to send any human into #cuteoverload mode, but it can also lead to some issues down the line for your Shih Tzu puppy.
+One of the most lovable parts of a Shih Tzu puppy is their cute smushed face.
+This face shape has the ability to send any human into #cutenessoverload mode, but it can also lead to some issues down the line for your Shih Tzu puppy.
 Snoring and wheezing can occur during sleep and be nothing more than a new part of your nighttime soundtrack, while issues as serious as heat stroke can occur because of this brachycephalic face shape.
 Be sure to keep your Shih Tzu’s intense sun-bathing to a limit during hot summer months and grab yourself some ear plugs if you feel like adorable soft snores are not your jam.

 Remember, you can find just about any breed of dog you are looking for at a shelter or rescue, or check out our adoption page that lets you search by location and breed.
 Look on Facebook for Shih Tzu Rescue groups in your area.